oyoclass/python3-doc/doc/extralibs/bottle.md

 #### Say Hello

 Let's create a simple server with two endpoints.
-Copy and paste the code below to the Python3 Editor:
+Copy and paste the code below to the Python3 IDE:

 ```python
 from bottle import route, run, template